 So you’re working on a track and your drums sound horrible.
 Stick some compression and EQ on them and mess with it for an hour?
 Probably a massive waste of time.
 If something sounds bad, your sample or sound choice was probably the wrong one to begin with.
 If you can get your sounds and samples sitting properly without any EQ and compression, they are gonna sound top quality once you get to the compression and EQ stage.
 Our best advice for this is to use the best quality samples you can find for your main elements.
 Also, make sure they are in key.
 Believe it or not, if your percussion is all in key with the rest of your track, it will naturally be louder as there is far less harmonic distortion going on.
 Most DAW’s have a drum synth included now, so try and get the meat of your kick drum in key using one of these.
-Sonic Academy’s Kick 2 is great for this and you will see a hell of a difference, even if you’re using these for the low-end punch and layering with your favourite crusty sample.
-Tuning the rest of your percussion is quite easy if you use a plugin such as Battery or Logic's Ultrabeat to program your drums as they allow you to tune each percussive element.
+Sonic Academy’s Kick 2 is great for this and you will see a hell of a difference, even if you’re using these for the low-end punch and layering with your favorite crusty sample.
+Tuning the rest of your percussion is quite easy if you use a plugin such as Ableton's Impulse, Native Instruments Battery, or Logic's Ultrabeat to program your drums as they allow you to tune each percussive element.
 If you’re using samples and loops, try using a pitch plugin or your DAW’s way of pitching audio up or down.
 Most DAW’s have a way of doing this quickly.
 To make sure they are in key, put a tuner plugin on the channel and check what note the samples are hitting on.
 This can be time-consuming but very effective for tightening up the overall sound of your mix.

 Strength in numbers